Canadian English

 Seems like a straightforward question.
 Canadians have two official languages – English and French.

-Further migration has brought many many more languages to the country.
+Further migration has brought many more languages to the country.
 And there are indigenous languages, including Iroquois and Cree.
 So, it’s a little more complicated than it seems, and – as with all languages – Canadian English is continually developing and evolving.

 What is Canadian English?